Whittling down a list of the most beautiful cities in Italy has something of the Judgement of Paris about it—it’s an almost impossible challenge.

 Lucca

-Under half-an-hour’s drive from Pisa, Lucca is a gem ensconced in the hilly hinterland between Tuscany’s golden coast and the Renaissance kingpin of Florence.
+Under half-an-hour’s drive from Pisa, visiting Lucca is one of the best things to do in Tuscany.
+This gem is ensconced in the hilly hinterland between Tuscany’s golden coast and the Renaissance kingpin of Florence.

 Its historic center encircled by massive—and intact—medieval walls, Lucca was once one of the region’s richest cities.
 Within this secure stone embrace, the medieval Lucchesi wrought a town plan riddled with snaking alleys and pleasant piazzas shaded by orderly plane trees.